CerrenRichards/IUCN-Threats/README.md

 Here we subset all the seabird species that are known to be threatened from oil drilling, shipping lanes and subsistence fishing.

-We must first check the unique IUCN Codes = https://www.iucnredlist.org/resources/threat-classification-scheme
+We must first check the unique [IUCN Codes](https://www.iucnredlist.org/resources/threat-classification-scheme):

 -	3.1 Oil & gas drilling
 -	4.3 Shipping lanes